vinkrishna/vinkrishna.github.io/index.md

 I have no plan to bring you in a high-attention mode, by extensively showcasing my portfolio, work, education or research.

-We all got only a finite moment in our lives.
+We all got only a finite moments in our lives.
 It is better than we just sit back, relax, and experience our breath.

 Do it now!!